kstenerud/concise-encoding/cbe-specification.md

 ### Padding

-Padding is simply the type 0x7f.
+Padding is encoded as type 0x7f.
+Repeat as many times as needed.

 **Example**: